 Keep Cool and Keep your Money

-How can you be better prepared for summer?
+How can you prepare for summer now?

 Air conditioning needs attention

-Depending on the type of air filter you have, you should clean or change a/c filters on a regular basis to allow unrestricted air flow, thereby reducing the cost to run the air conditioning system – and to help your system run smoothly and properly.
+- Depending on the type of air filter you have, you should clean or change a/c filters on a regular basis to allow unrestricted air flow, thereby reducing the cost to run the air conditioning system – and to help your system run smoothly and properly.
 Check your manufacturer’s recommended schedule.
 (Note: Having pets that shed can mean cleaning or changing filters more often.)

-Replace old air conditioning units: if you have one that is 10 years old or older, replace it with an Energy Star Certified unit.
+- Replace old air conditioning units: if you have one that is 10 years old or older, replace it with an Energy Star Certified unit.

-Upgrade your air conditioning system with a higher SEER (Seasonal Energy Efficiency Ratio) rating.
+- Upgrade your air conditioning system with a higher SEER (Seasonal Energy Efficiency Ratio) rating.
 Changing a system with a SEER rating of 10, to one that is rated 18, could reduce your annual a/c use and bills by as much as 50%.